kuanhong/SITUP_Counter_eZ430-Chronos-Watch/README.md

 Group Assignment for Embedded System Programming

-Implemented on eZ430 Chronos Watch
+Implemented on eZ430 Chronos Watch with Code Composer Studio

 # Function of Chronos Watch: